-SUNDAY is not your average art fair.
-The event sees the collaboration of 20 galleries across ten countries coming together to showcase their like-minded ethics and talented artists.
+Sunday is not your average art fair.
+The event sees 20 galleries across ten countries coming together to showcase their like-minded ethics and talented artists.
 The fair, held in the Ambika P3 building of the University of Westminster, runs for four consecutive days from the 11th – 14th October.

 Organised by three of the participating galleries: Croy Nielsen (Berlin), Limoncello (London) and Tulips and Roses (Brussels), SUNDAY is a great opportunity to sample the artistic delight of the international world.
 The Ambika P3 building provides a perfect open-space setting to view the expanse of works curated to sit comfortably together whilst retaining their individuality.
 The wealth of people on hand to discuss and network with is incredible, owners, artists, collectors and admirers all make the event a rich and educational experience.

 Arranged within the open-plan space it is easy to find yourself walking around the fair several times as there is so much to take in.
 The wealth and range of the works on show are extremely diverse, from video pieces and paintings to installation and sculpture; there is something to excite and enthral everyone.